 - Recording starts.
-The tally lamp illuminates and the recording indicator [• REC] appears at the top of the screen. - You can use the START/STOP button on the camera's body (left side), the grip unit or the monitor unit. - You can also perform this function remotely using Browser Remote on a connected Wi-Fi device (🛄 124, 126). - For details about recording proxy clips, refer to Simultaneous Recording of Proxy Clips (115).
+The tally lamp illuminates and the recording indicator [●REC] appears at the top of the screen. - You can use the START/STOP button on the camera's body (left side), the grip unit or the monitor unit. - For details about recording proxy clips, refer to Simultaneous Recording of Proxy Clips (116).